gg582/hanfe/README.md

   `alt_r`, `hangul`, `ctrl+space`, `alt+space`).
 Each chord flips between Hangul
   and Latin modes when pressed.
-- **Daemon friendly** – Runs as a background service by default while keeping a `--no-daemon` flag for foreground debugging.
-Optional `--tty` mirroring can echo text back into a chosen terminal.
+- **Daemon friendly** – Runs as a background service by default while keeping a `--no-daemon` flag for foreground debugging. `--tty` mirroring locks to the active terminal automatically, with an optional `--pty` override for custom sessions.

 ## Building